Ready to say goodbye to debt for good? Learn More

 They Can Check Your Original Credit Application

-When you get a new loan or credit card, you’ll have to fill out a credit application with the lender.
-This will ask for information like your name, phone number, recent addresses, and more.
-That goes for any type of loan including a personal loan, consolidation loan, or student loan.
 If you default on that loan or credit card, the original lender may choose to sell your debt to a third-party debt collection agency or debt buyer.
-The new debt collector will receive your application from the original creditor, and this is the first place they’ll look for your information.
+Along with the debt, they'll also get the original application, and this is the first place they’ll look for your information.

 They Can Contact Your Employers, Friends, Relatives, & Neighbors